 The secret to a good dough is the love and strength you put in the kneading: work it, work it, work it, this is my suggestion, it has to feel velvety and uniform under your hands.
 You can shape into one ball and then divide the pieces once the dough has risen, or you can partition it into the number of pizze (plural, italian, for pizza) you are going to make.
 This recipe makes 4 individual pizze or 2 bigger, oval ones.
 We wanted to make an oval pizza, this time, to kind of reproduce the pizza alla pala we have in Rome (pizza on the "paddle," the oval Roman pizza).

-Making the pizza on the BBQ is a little different than baking it in the oven, you can’t put the topping on the pizza right away.
-This is what you need to do: spread the dough out into a nice oval (or round) shape, place a little cornmeal on the paddle along with the dough, this enable the pizza to slide off the paddle easily, place in on the hot BBQ and cook it until some grill marks appear, together with some air bubbles, and the dough becomes a nice golden color.
+Making the pizza on the BBQ is a little different than baking it in the oven, you can't put the topping on the pizza right away.
+This is what you need to do: spread the dough out into a nice oval (or round) shape, place a little cornmeal on the paddle along with the dough, this enables the pizza to slide off the paddle easily, place it on the hot BBQ and cook it until some grill marks appear, together with some air bubbles, and the dough becomes a nice golden color.
 Flip the dough over and place it on indirect heat on the grill.
 The next steps are easy, just place your favorite toppings on the pizza and close the lid keeping a close eye for that melting cheese look.
-Take off the grill and you’re ready to cut and eat.
+Take off the grill and you're ready to cut and eat.

 Buon appetito!
 Enjoy your BBQ Pizza Margherita.